bigskysoftware/htmx/www/attributes/hx-target.md

  * `closest <CSS selector>` which will find the closest parent ancestor that matches the given CSS selector.
     (e.g. `closest tr` will target the closest table row to the element)
  * `next <CSS selector>` which will find the next element in the DOM from the element that the `hx-target` attribute is on matching the given CSS selector.
- * `previous <CSS selector>` which will find the next element in the DOM from the element that the `hx-target` attribute is on matching the given CSS selector.
+ * `previous <CSS selector>` which will find the previous element in the DOM from the element that the `hx-target` attribute is on matching the given CSS selector.
  * `find <CSS selector>` which will find the first child descendant element that matches the given CSS selector.
     (e.g `find tr` will target the first child descendant row to the element)